Ninjago: Seabound: Plot

 While trying to stop a criminal named Miss Demeanor from smuggling vengestone, Nya begins to lose control of her powers.
-Master Wu tells the ninja that the First Spinjitzu Master once controlled the elements but never wind and water because they belonged to Wojira, a storm and sea spirit and god.
+Master Wu tells the ninja that the First Spinjitzu Master once controlled the elements but never wind and water because they belonged to Wojira, a storm sea snd sky spirit and god.
 Wojira fell into a deep slumber after a warrior pried both of the amulets off the serpent's forehead.
 Ray and Maya arrive to help Nya control her powers.
 While P.I.X.A.L. and Zane are out on a mission, they experience an energy pulse from deep in the ocean and conclude that it affected Nya's powers.
 The ninja decide to investigate on the Hydro Bounty, a submersible vessel.

 Nya, Jay, Lloyd, Zane, and P.I.X.A.L. journey to the depths of the ocean with Maya stowed away on board.
 Unfortunately, the Hydro Bounty crashes causing them to be stranded.
 Maya and Nya decide to use mechs to reach the energy source and discover an underwater temple.
 They find Kalmaar, the son of King Trimaar, trying to awaken the serpent Wojira.
 He takes them prisoner and overhears Nya revealing the location of the Storm Amulet.
 Meanwhile, Jay decides to risk charging the battery in the Hydro Bounty using his elemental powers.
 Nya and Maya are rescued by Jay and Lloyd but they are captured and taken to King Trimaar who accuses them of trespassing.
 Kalmaar performs a palace coup by striking his father with his weapon and declaring himself king of the Merlopians.
 His adopted brother Benthomaar learns the truth from Trimaar.
 Benthomaar helps the ninja to escape Merlopia.
 They decide to travel to the island to obtain the Storm Amulet before Kalmaar can claim it.
 The tragic tale of Benthomaar is revealed, a tale filled with treachery and betrayal, but also a glimmer of hope.